Sarad-Agarwal/modern-todo-manager/README.md

 ---

-### Made with ❤️ using React, TypeScript, Tailwind CSS and a passion for clean design.
+### Made using React, TypeScript, Tailwind CSS and a passion for clean design.